 Kameleon Man by Kim Brunhuber

-Moving from Nepean to Toronto to make it as a male model, Stacey Schmidt gets a taste of high fashion, higher stakes, sex, glamour, and great clothes, when he's suddenly propelled from suburban model hell to the garment jungle of today's Toronto.
+Hoping to make it as a male model, Stacey Schmidt gets a taste of high fashion, higher stakes, sex, glamour, and great clothes when he's suddenly propelled from suburban model to the garment jungle of modern Toronto.

-Kameleon Jeans is a big account and the guy models in town are clawing at one another to become the company's new face and body.
-Stacey manages to snag it and while it seems like a ticket to fame and fortune, things take a twist and he ends up travelling Europe, getting back to his love of photography and ending up in Spain.
-Of course there's the drug running as well, but I'll let Stacey tell you about that.
+Kameleon Jeans is a big account, and the male models in town are clawing to become the company's new face and body.
+Stacey manages to snag it, and while it seems like a ticket to fame and fortune, things take a twist, and he ends up traveling Europe, getting back to his love of photography, and ending up in Spain.
+Of course, there's the drug running as well, but I'll let Stacey tell you about that.

 2003 / Paperback / 296 pages